mbosten/repo_template/README.md

 # 1) Create local env and install deps
 uv venv --seed --python 3.12
 uv sync --all-extras --group dev
 ```

 First create a repository in the Github web interface without readme, licence and gitignore.
+Then, run the following lines in the project root folder locally.

 ```bash